 It’s important to act fast after a child endangerment charge.
 Hiring a lawyer from the outset will protect your rights and give you more time to defend yourself.

-Attorney Derrick George of George Law has successfully defended many drivers charged with DUI in Detroit, Royal Oak, Ann Arbor and elsewhere in Michigan.
-It’s important to hire a lawyer with a long track record in DUI defense cases.
-Please call us for a confidential consultation as soon as possible after your arrest at 248-470-4300.
+Attorney Derrick George of George Law has successfully defended many drivers charged with DUI related offenses in Detroit, Royal Oak, and many other areas throughout Michigan.
+If you’ve been arrested for child endangerment, it’s important to hire a lawyer with a long track record in DUI defense cases.